ENCCS/julia-for-hpc/content/development.rst

 We will now switch from the Julia REPL to
 `Visual Studio Code (VSCode) <https://code.visualstudio.com/>`_.
-While VSCode with the `Julia extension <https://code.visualstudio.com/docs/languages/julia>`_ is the prefered development environment for many Julia programmers, there are some alternatives:
+While VSCode with the `Julia extension <https://code.visualstudio.com/docs/languages/julia>`_ is the preferred development environment for many Julia programmers, there are some alternatives:

 - `Jupyter <https://jupyter.org/>`_: